atharva0300/Dwight/README.md

 - [X] 15.
 Remove the venv from the repo and hide the sercret key.
 Create a requirements.txt file
 - [X] 16.
 Use Authentication provided by Django
 - [X] 17.
 Updation and Deletion of the Task
-- [ ] 17.
+- [X] 18.
 On Task deletion, the taskList does not get rendered
-- [ ] 18.
+- [X] 19.
 On Task deletion, delete the note that is attached to that task
-- [ ] 19. bug: The updateTaskBoolean value does not get updated before the Task.jsx renders, which gives a false value.
+- [X] 20. bug: The updateTaskBoolean value does not get updated before the Task.jsx renders, which gives a false value.
 It should instead give true
+- [ ] 21.
+Generate all notes when the app is started